Introduction: Beyond Social Media

 So what of technologies for social change?

 Collective action efforts in civil society rely on key organizational and infrastructural capacity.
-These efforts also include a growing constellation of tools for gathering and analyzing data—both bits and atoms matter to civil society.
+These efforts also include a growing constellation of tools for gathering and analyzing data—both bits and atoms matter to civil society.27 This fact requires a broader way of thinking about the relationship between civil society and technology.
+The first step is to better situate the role of communication within a larger technological landscape.
+Message creation, transmission, reception, and interpretation are not the be-all and end-all of technology.
+We also use tools to warehouse and transmit data.28

 This is important to note, as the amount of web-traffic between machines outpaces the volume sent or received by humans, meaning computers are talking to one another at higher rates than humans are.
 Within my home domain of social movements, communication is important for gaining public acceptance and raising the cost of the status quo, as the case of naming and shaming a corporation clearly demonstrate.
 When social movements want to make a difference they create posters, websites, and hashtags to communicate their demands.
 But they also do whatever it takes to make old practices too expensive to maintain.
 This is the logic behind lunch-counter sit-ins during the Civil Rights era, die-ins during protests against the US invasion of Iraq and Afghanistan, and the creation of barricades to thwart authorities like Inspector Javert during the Paris Uprising romanticized in Les Misérables.